reflux/refluxjs/README.md

 // Anything that will listen to the example store this.listenTo(exampleStore, onChangeCallback, initialCallback)

-// initialCallback will be invoked immediately
+// initialCallback will be invoked immediately with "the initial data" as first argument
 ```

 ## Colophon